 The Plan is a PIE for the purposes of the Income Tax Act 2007.
-Its taxable investment income is attributed in appropriate shares to each member and taxed at that member's prescribed investor rate.
+Its taxable investment income is attributed in appropriate shares to each member and taxed at that member's PIR.
 All funds invested into are PIEs, except for transactional cash and foreign currency hedging contracts.